Social Media – Players

 What NOT to post online:

-- Negative comments or material, especially about your sports teams, coaches, teachers, friends or parents
+• Negative comments or material, especially about your sports teams, coaches, teachers, friends, or parents

 URGENT advice to High School athletes NOW:

-Scroll though your social media accounts and think about each post and the related comments/posts from your followers.
+Scroll through your social media accounts and think about each post and the related comments/posts from your followers.
 What impression does this give a potential coach?
 Who do you follow and support?
 Do you think a college coach will be hesitant about “taking a gamble” on you, or will they be even more pleased with the prospect of recruiting you, based on what they find on your social media accounts?

 Additionally, check the comments that are posted by your friends in response to your posts.
 You can be judged by the friends you keep, at least online.
-Make sure you don’t have inappropriate comments on your wholesome posts 🙂
+Make sure you don’t have inappropriate comments on your wholesome posts.

 Coaches are looking for the best athletes & students they can find; your stats & grades will get you noticed.
-After that, YOU have a lot of influence in how desirable you are, based on how you communicate with coaches and your online presence.
+After that, YOU have a lot of influence on how desirable you are, based on how you communicate with coaches and your online presence.
 Coaches are not looking for the most photogenic players; they want to recruit the best athletes, the best teammates, and they want to win games with minimal social drama.

 Coaches want to be able to focus on their sport and the success of their team, rather than dealing with emotional or social issues.
 So… coaches will try to find out as much as they can before investing in you.

 Be true to yourself.
-If you are all about selfies and not your team or your sport or others, then you either need to modify your approach or reconsider whether the next level of sports are for you.
+If you are all about selfies and not your team or your sport or others, then you either need to modify your approach or reconsider whether the next level of sports is for you.
 Playing a sport at the next level takes even more focus and effort than in high school.

-If you are unsure about your social media posts, discuss it openly with a trusted adult for advice: a teacher, coach, counselor, athletic director or club director.
+If you are unsure about your social media posts, discuss it openly with a trusted adult for advice: a teacher, coach, counselor, athletic director, or club director.
 All online posts are public, regardless of perceived privacy settings.

-Social media is a powerful tool… so be sure to use it to your advantage to help enhance your image, your community, your school, your teams.
+Social media is a powerful tool… so be sure to use it to your advantage to help enhance your image, your community, your school, and your teams.

 Good luck and help yourself to be the best that you can be!